 The MU School of Medicine model explicitly focuses students’ attention on the people they are preparing to serve, and students’ clinically-based education will draw on the patient-centered care provided by CoxHealth, Mercy and University of Missouri Health Care.
 MU’s unique partnership will serve as a model for other areas of the state — and nation — that face shortages of health care professionals.

 The Columbia Clinical Campus entails clinical years through University Hospital, Women’s Hospital, Children's Hospital and with a partnership through the Harry S. Truman Memorial Veterans’ Hospital.
 With the MU-SOM expansion to Springfield, a portion of each medical school class will have their clinical years in southwest Missouri, while the majority of the class remains in Columbia.

-MU School of Medicine has continuously addressed Missouri’s critical physician shortage with its Rural Track Pipeline Program and Rural Residency Program.
+MU School of Medicine has continuously addressed Missouri’s critical physician shortage with its Rural Scholars Program and Rural Residency Program.
 Thirty-seven percent of Missourians live in rural communities, but only 18 percent of Missouri physicians practice there.